-The demand for high quality data is increasing along with the rise in products and services that require data to run.
+How to maintain data quality, The demand for high-quality data is increasing along with the rise in products and services that require data to run.
 Although the information available on the web is increasing in terms of quantity and quality, extracting it in a clean, usable format remains challenging to most businesses.
-Having been in the web data extraction business for long enough, we have come to identify the best practices and tactics that would ensure high quality data from the web.
+Having been in the web data extraction business for long enough, we have come to identify the best practices and tactics that would ensure high-quality data from the web.

-At PromptCloud, we not only make sure data is accessible to everyone, we make sure it’s of high quality, clean and delivered in a structured format.
+At PromptCloud, we not only make sure data is accessible to everyone, but we also make sure it’s of high quality, clean, and delivered in a structured format.
 Here is how we maintain the quality while handling zettabytes of data for hundreds of clients from across the world.

 Websites get updated over time, quite frequently than you’d imagine.
 Some of these changes could break the crawler or cause it to start extracting the wrong data.
 This is why we have developed a fully automated monitoring system to watch over all the crawling jobs happening on our servers.
 This monitoring system continuously checks the incoming data for inconsistencies and errors.
 There are three types of issues it can look for:

-There can be cases where the volume count for records significantly drop or increase in an irregular fashion.
+There can be cases where the volume count for records significantly drops or increase irregularly.
 This is a red sign as far as web crawling goes.
 The monitoring system will already have the expected record count for different projects.
 If inconsistencies are spotted in the data volumes, the system sends out a prompt notification.

 The initially crawled data might have unnecessary elements like HTML tags.
 In that sense, this data can be called crude.
 Our cleansing system does an exceptionally good job at eliminating these elements and cleaning up the data thoroughly.
 The output is clean data without any of the unwanted elements.

-Structuring is what makes the data compatible with databases and analytics systems by giving it a proper, machine readable syntax.
+Structuring is what makes the data compatible with databases and analytics systems by giving it a proper, machine-readable syntax.
 This is the final process before delivering the data to the clients.
-With structuring done, the data is ready to be consumed either by importing it to a database or plugging to an analytics system.
-We deliver the data in multiple formats – XML, JSON and CSV which also adds to the convenience of handling it.
+With structuring done, the data is ready to be consumed either by importing it to a database or plugging it into an analytics system.
+We deliver the data in multiple formats – XML, JSON, and CSV which also adds to the convenience of handling it.